European shares fall on China growth jitters

 PARIS/LONDON, Sept 22 European shares fell on Monday, with a benchmark index retreating from the previous session's near-seven-year high, as concern over the pace of growth in China knocked down mining heavyweights such as Rio Tinto and BHP Billiton.

-UK supermarket chain Tesco also featured among Europe's top losers, tumbling 11.6 percent after the group slashed its earnings forecast - its third warning this year - after finding a fault in its accounts.
+UK supermarket chain Tesco also featured among Europe's top losers, sinking 10.2 percent after the group slashed its earnings forecast - its third warning this year - after finding a fault in its accounts.

 "Tesco has dealt investors a severe blow to confidence, with fellow food retailers also suffering," Keith Bowman, equity analyst at Hargreaves Lansdown, said.